-In April last year I wrote an entry about the release of Rain Fall; a film I wanted to see in Japanese but couldn’t due to the language barrier.
-The boot was well and truly on the other foot for once given that its usually Japanese who suffer because of the time it seemingly takes to put subtitles on films or American TV shows here.
+In April last year I wrote an entry about the release of ‘Rain Fall‘ (2009); a film I wanted to see in Japanese but couldn’t due to the language barrier.
+The boot was well and truly on the other foot for once given that it’s usually Japanese who suffer because of the time it seemingly takes to put subtitles on films or American TV shows here.

 Gary Oldman is in the film and put in a good performance and while the Japanese actors gave it their best, I found it to be a bit wooden especially when they had to speak English which is not too often as the movie is predominantly in Japanese.

-By the time Rain Fall reached its cliché ending I was quite despondent that an exciting novel about a hit man with issues had been transformed into a fairly dull and boring movie.
+By the time ‘Rain Fall‘ reached it’s cliché ending I was quite despondent that an exciting novel about a hit man with issues had been transformed into a fairly dull and boring movie.

-Tokyo Fox Rating 6/10
+Tokyo Fox Rating 5/10